vanikalapciev/Sorting-algorithm-visualisation/README.md

 Code will visualise the process of diferent sorting algorithms!

-Set up paramaeters in `main.py` and launch it
+Set up parameters in `main.py` and launch it!

 DISCLAIMER:
 Code is in early stages and not yet finished